Mostly Resilient

 This role is mostly resilient

-Purchasing agents are holding up well because the heart of this job — negotiating with suppliers, solving delivery problems, and building relationships — still requires real human judgment that AI can't replicate.
-AI is definitely changing the day-to-day work, handling repetitive tasks like scanning catalogs and drafting purchase orders so buyers can focus on the trickier, higher-stakes decisions.
+Purchasing agents are holding up well because the most valuable parts of their job, like negotiating with suppliers, solving delivery problems, and building vendor relationships, require human judgment and communication skills that AI simply cannot replicate.
+AI is definitely changing the routine side of the work (think scanning catalogs, drafting purchase orders, and analyzing spending data), but those changes are freeing buyers up to focus on the higher-stakes decisions that actually matter to a company.

 Read full analysis